Why Redwood City

 | Noise (freeway, rail, flight paths) | US-101, the Caltrain corridor (with the downtown station), and CA-84/Woodside Road are local noise sources; SFO arrival corridors and NextGen flight-path concentration generated overflight-noise complaints in the mid-Peninsula including Redwood City and Redwood Shores. |

 | Refineries and heavy industry | No refineries.
-Redwood City has the only deep-water port between San Francisco and the South Bay (Port of Redwood City) and a working industrial / aggregate / former salt-production waterfront; the Cargill salt ponds operate along the city's bayfront, the largest industrial-scale operation on the Peninsula. |
+Redwood City has the only deep-water port between San Francisco and the South Bay (Port of Redwood City) and a working industrial / aggregate / former salt-production waterfront; the Cargill salt ponds operate along the city's bayfront as a major industrial-scale operation. |

 | Soil and groundwater contamination | Bayfront fill, the industrial port, and the Cargill saltworks define the contamination/land-use picture; the proposed Cargill / DMB 'Saltworks' development drew extensive environmental scrutiny over fill, salts, and restoration.
 Multiple GeoTracker / EnviroStor cleanup sites exist around the port and industrial corridor. |